1lokeshpatel/1lokeshpatel/README.md

-# Hey there! 👋 I'm Lokesh
+# Hi there! 👋 I'm Lokesh

 <!--
 **1lokeshpatel/1lokeshpatel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.